Fast Deep Mixtures of Gaussian Process Experts: Methodology

 \subsection{Sparse Gaussian process experts}

-Mixtures of GP experts have proven to be very successful \cite{tresp2001, rasmussen2002infinite, meeds2006, yuan2009, nguyen2014, gadd2019}.
-In particular, they overcome limitations of stationary Gaussian process models by reducing the computational complexity through local approximations and allow different local properties of the unknown function to handle challenges, such as discontinuities, non-stationarity and non-normality.
-In this case, one assumes a GP prior on the local regression function with hyperparameters $ \theta_r^l =( \mu^l,\psi^l)$:
+Mixtures of GP experts have proven to be very successful \citep{tresp2001, rasmussen2002infinite, meeds2006, yuan2009, nguyen2014, gadd2019}.
+In particular, they overcome limitations of stationary GPs by reducing computational complexity through distributed approximations and allowing different properties of the function for each GP expert to handle challenges, such as discontinuities, non-stationarity, non-Gaussianity and multi-modality.
+They allow flexible conditional density estimation, going beyond the iid Gaussian error assumption of standard GP regression models.

+In this case, one assumes a GP prior on the regression function for each expert with expert-specific hyperparameters $ \theta_l =( \mu_l,\phi_l)$:

-where $\mu^l$ is the local mean function of the expert (for simplicity, it assumed to be constant) and $\psi^l$ are the parameters of the covariance function $K_{\psi^l}$, whose chosen form and hyperparameters encapsulate properties of the local function such as the spatial correlation, smoothness, and periodicity.
-While GP experts are appealing due to their flexibility, intrepretability and probabilistic nature, they increase the computational cost of the model significantly.
-Indeed, given the allocation variables $\bz$, the GP hyperparameters, which crucially determine the behavior of the unknown function, can be estimated by optimizing the log marginal likelihood:
+where $\mu_l$ is the mean function of the expert (for simplicity, it assumed to be constant) and $\phi_l$ are the parameters of the covariance function $K_{\phi_l}$, whose chosen form and hyperparameters encapsulate properties of the function for each expert.
+While it is common to use zero mean functions in standard GP models, which is made appropriate by first subtracting the overall mean from the output, in mixtures, we must include a constant mean, as the clustering structure is unknown and the data cannot be centred for each expert.
+Letting $f_{l,i} =f(x_i; \theta_{l})$ denote the $l^\text{th}$ function evaluated at $x_i$ with $\bof_l = \lbrace f_{l,i} \rbrace_{z_i = l}$, the GP prior implies a multivariate normal prior on the function $\bof_l$ evaluated at the inputs within the $l^\text{th}$ cluster: